UCLanTeamNaN/api-docs/README.md

-# Computing Challenge API Reference Documentation 2020
+# UCLan 4WC API Documentation
 A simpler, markdown version of the 4WC API documentation

 ## Links